Play therapy is a creative psychotherapy approach that allows young children to express their feelings through art, activities, and toys.

-The Chicago School's Psy.D. program offered at our Southern California campuses prepare students to enter the work force with essential diagnostic, therapeutic, and consultative skills as well as in-depth knowledge of psychodynamic theory and exposure to broad range of dynamically based clinical applications.
+The Chicago School's Psy.D. program offered at our Southern California campuses in Los Angeles and Irvine prepare students to enter the work force with essential diagnostic, therapeutic, and consultative skills as well as in-depth knowledge of psychodynamic theory and exposure to broad range of dynamically based clinical applications.

 Graduates are equipped with expert knowledge in theory, research, and practice in clinical psychology, and are prepared to serve as lead practitioners and/or senior administrators in both educational and clinical settings.
 The program can be completed in just three years, including an internship.